pandas-dev/pandas/doc/source/development/extending.rst

 to develop rich, full-featured ExtensionArrays that seamlessly plug in to pandas.

 .. important::
-    You are not required to provide implementations for the full complemnt of Series operations in your ExtensionArray.
+    You are not required to provide implementations for the full complement of Series operations in your ExtensionArray.
 In fact, some of them may not even make sense within your context.
-You amay also choose to ass implementations incrementally, as the need arised.
+You may also choose to ass implementations incrementally, as the need arises.

     TBD: should we have a standard way of signalling not supported instead of a random AttributeError exception being thrown.